chenxi-shi/Information-Retrieval/README.md

 4. Web Graph Computation
  - applied pagerank and HITS to evaluate the page in whole page set
  - regard in & out links of pages as directed network graph
- - web graph computation is a kind of admitting of idea “Cream rises to the top”: good page can be referenced more and more.
+ - web graph computation is a kind of admitting of idea “Cream rises to the top”: good authority page can be referenced more and more, good hub page digs more and more good authority pages.

 5. Web Interface Relevance Assessments
+ - applied Tornado Server as a web server.
+ - web server can be accessed remotely
+ - server communicates with elasticsearch database for searching and extracting data
+ - MongoDB is applied to restore page info
+ - made python based html template to create search result page automatically and flexibility.
+ - set log in permit to filter user
+ -